libpixel/libpixel-uploader/README.md

 Whether choosing a file is required when submitting the form when using `addEventListeners()` or when calling `upload()`.
 Default is `true` (file is required).

+If no file is set and the form is submitted with `required` set to `true`, then the error callback will be called.

+If `required` is set to `false`, then the form can be submitted without a file set, and any other fields in the form will be submitted to your server without any interference by the LibPixel Uploader.

 ### mode